mougiakouel/QGIS-Training-Manual/vector_classification/classification.rst

 So, this is useful!
 But it hurts your eyes to look at it, so let's see what we can do about that.

-Open :guilabel:`Layer Properties` and go to the :guilabel:`Style` tab again.
+* Open :guilabel:`Layer Properties` and go to the :guilabel:`Style` tab again.

-Let's change the symbol:
+* Change the symbol:

 .. image:: ../_static/classification/007.png
    :align: center

-Get rid of the outline the same way you did before, and click :guilabel:`OK`.
+* Get rid of the outline the same way you did before, and click :guilabel:`OK`.
   (If you need to, go back to the lesson where we covered this to remember how it's done.)

-Once you're back in the :guilabel:`Style` dialog, click the :guilabel:`Delete all` button:
+* Click the :guilabel:`Delete all` button:

 .. image:: ../_static/classification/008.png
    :align: center

 This gets rid of the ugly classes so you can try again.

-Click :guilabel:`Classify` again, and the new symbols will appear.
-You'll notice they don't have outlines, because you just removed the outlines!
+* Click :guilabel:`Classify` again, and the new symbols will appear.

+You'll notice they don't have outlines.
+This is because because you just removed the outlines!

-Now change the color for each town by double-clicking on the colored block representing its symbol:
+* Change the color for each town by double-clicking on the colored block representing its symbol:

 .. image:: ../_static/classification/009.png
    :align: center